Richland County School District One

 Richland County School District One (abbreviated RCSD One or "Richland One"), is a school district with its headquarters in the Stevenson Administration Building in Columbia, South Carolina.

-Richland One is South Carolina's fifth-largest school district, and serves a population of more than 22,939 students from urban, suburban and rural communities in Columbia.
+Richland One is South Carolina's fifth-largest school district, and serves a population of more than 22,939 students from urban, suburban and rural communities in and around Columbia.
 Richland One covers 482 sqmi, operates 52 schools and employs 4,229 staff.
+It serves most of Columbia and Forest Acres, all of Eastover and Hopkins, and slivers of Arcadia Lakes and Blythewood.
 It is centrally located about 1.5 hours away from the beaches and the mountains of South Carolina.

 High schools

 Richland One operates 7 high schools.